Coelenterazine: Occurrence

 The compound has also been isolated from organisms that are not luminescent, such as the Atlantic herring and several shrimp species including Pandalus borealis and Pandalus platyuros.

+The compound is generally used by luciferases internal to the organism, but in the copepod Metridia longa the luciferase is secreted into extracellular space, an unusual property.

 Biosynthesis

 Biosynthesis of coelenterazine in Metridia starts from two molecules of tyrosine and one molecule of phenylalanine, and some researchers believe this comes in the form of a cyclized "Phe-Tyr-Tyr" (FYY) peptide.

-Many members of the genus Metridia also produce luciferases that use this compound, some of which are secreted into extracellular space, an unusual property for luciferases.

 Properties

 Coelenterazine can be crystallized into orange-yellow crystals.
 The molecule absorbs light in the ultraviolet and visible spectrum, with peak absorption at 435 nm in methanol, giving the molecule a yellow color.
 The molecule spontaneously oxidizes in aerobic conditions or in some organic solvents such as dimethylformamide and DMSO and is preferentially stored in methanol or with an inert gas.

 Synthetic coelenterazine derivatives

 To improve its biophysical properties, derivatives of coelenterazine have been synthesized by means of different procedures including multicomponent strategies.